cloudnative-pg/cloudnative-pg/docs/src/faq.md

 **How can I specify a time zone in the PostgreSQL cluster?**

-PostgreSQL has an extensive support for timezones, as explained in the official
+PostgreSQL has an extensive support for time zones, as explained in the official
 documentation:

 - [Date time data types](https://www.postgresql.org/docs/current/datatype-datetime.html)
 - [Client connections config options](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-TIMEZONE)

-Althought time zones can even be used at session, transaction and even as part of a query in PostgreSQL, a very common way is to set them up globally.
+Although time zones can even be used at session, transaction and even as part of a query in PostgreSQL, a very common way is to set them up globally.
 With CloudNativePG you can configure the cluster level time zone in the `spec.postgresql.parameters` section as in the following example: